Wei-Ting Hwang, PhD

 Professor of Biostatistics

-Dr. Hwang’s methodological research interests include statistical methods for survival and longitudinal data, with emphasis on population heterogeneity, early-phase clinical trial design, and biomarker discovery and evaluation.
-She has extensive experience in the applications of clinical and translational cancer research, and in psychosocial, environmental health and diversity research.
+Dr. Hwang’s research focus on statistical methods for early-phase oncology trials, analysis of survival, longitudinal and spatial data, the discovery and evaluation of cancer biomarkers.
+She has extensive experience in the applications of clinical and translational cancer research, psychosocial research, and environmental health research.

 Content Area Specialties

-Cancer clinical trial, translational cancer research, psychosocial research, environmental health science.
+Cancer clinical trial, translational cancer research, psychosocial research, environmental health science research.

-Longitudinal and survival analysis, prognostic and predictive modelling, earky-phase clinical trial design, biomarker discovery and evaluation, instrument development.
+Longitudinal and survival analysis, prognostic and predictive modelling, early-phase oncology trial design, biomarker discovery and evaluation, instrument development.